sbosley/roon-api-grpc-bridge/README.md

 ```
 bazel run //:bridge-server
 ```
-The gRPC API started by the extension will listen on port 50051 by default.
-The port may alternatively be specified with the `--port` argument:
+The gRPC API started by the extension will bind to `0.0.0.0:50051` by default.
+The host and port may alternatively be specified with the `--host` argument:
 ```
-bazel run //:bridge-server -- --port 1234
+bazel run //:bridge-server -- --host 127.0.0.1:5678
 ```
 Bazel will install and manage its own instance of Node.js along with the bridge-server's npm dependencies, so this is the easiest way to get up and running without any additional setup.